IMXNOOBX/zoom-autobot/README.md

 * ❕ You might want to check if channel id's are the same ones in the server just in case

 # 🚨 Warning
-* You might be manually banned after few weeks, use it at your own risk (wich isn't much as you can create more accounts easily)
+* You might be manually banned from the discord server after few weeks, use it at your own risk (wich isn't much as you can create more accounts easily)
 * Using selfbots its against discord [tos](https://discord.com/terms)

 #### note